 Day 5: Climbing at Lake Point in Ten Sleep Canyon

-After long debate of whether to go try Tricks For You again, another 5.12a, or a 5.11d that is popular round these parts, we decide on the latter so that we can climb at Lake Point.
+After a long debate of whether to go try Tricks For You again, another 5.12a, or a 5.11d that is popular around these parts, we decide on the latter so that we can climb at Lake Point.

 Gabi gave it a solid attempt and took a fall with only 2 bolts to go, but then got back on the wall to top it out.
 Another route that we will be coming back to soon to get the tick on the send record.

 I hop on lead for a fun 5.10, Isabelle leads a 5.8 for Tati and then we finish on a great 5.11b before calling it a day.

 We have only 2 more days before we are meeting Victor and Jiraiya in Idaho Falls and so we decide to make our way further along on our Wyoming road trip and head over to Cody but not before stopping at the Ten Sleep Brewery for their famous Speed Goat with Lemonade beer. 😋

 Day 6: Climbing in Cody & Grand Canyon of Yellowstone